About the course

 An Oxford academic’s pre-application indication of willingness to supervise an enquiring applicant is not a guarantee that the applicant will be offered a place, or that the supervisor in question has capacity in that particular year.

-For the course in Methods and Themes in HSMT, formal assessment will be through a methodological essay of up to 4,000 words.
-Assessment of the four advanced papers is usually by two extended essays of 4,000 to 5,000 words each.
-Finally, you will produce a dissertation of not more than 30,000 words on a topic of your choice, approved by your supervisor, and submitted at the beginning of Trinity term in the second year of the programme.
+For the course in Methods and Themes in HSMT, formal assessment will be through a methodological essay.
+Assessment of the four advanced option courses is usually by two extended essays.
+Finally, you will produce a dissertation on a topic of your choice, approved by your supervisor, and submitted at the beginning of Trinity term in the second year of the programme.

 About a quarter of master’s students proceed to doctoral work at Oxford; others continue academic study at other institutions.
 Other career destinations are as diverse as, but broadly in line with, undergraduate history career destinations: law, finance, management consultancy, civil service etc.